-A recent poll by Pink Hope found that awareness of ovarian cancer signs and symptoms are low (around 50% of women admitted to not knowing the symptoms), and this lack of awareness can lead to confusion and fear, and to all kinds of misconceptions.
+A recent poll by Pink Hope found that awareness of ovarian cancer signs and symptoms are low (around 50% of women admitted to not knowing the symptoms), and this lack of awareness can lead to confusion and fear, and all kinds of misconceptions.

-To sort fact from fiction, we spoke to medical oncologist, Dr Jeffrey Goh, from Brisbane’s Icon Cancer Centre to find out about some of the biggest myths surrounding ovarian cancer.
+To sort fact from fiction, we spoke to a medical oncologist, Dr Jeffrey Goh, from Brisbane’s Icon Cancer Centre to find out about some of the biggest myths surrounding ovarian cancer.

 MYTH: The symptoms are so subtle, by the time you notice them, it’ll be too late